 Pam has been involved with Fungimap since 1997, as Regional Co-ordinator for South Australia, as a Fungimap Committee member and as Editor of the Fungimap Newsletter.
 Her passion for fungi was awakened many years ago by mycology lectures at Imperial College, London.
 She has been President of the Field Naturalists Society of South Australia and Editor of its journal The South Australian Naturalist.
 After retiring as a High School Biology teacher in 1999 she started collecting and documenting the fungi in SA and is an Honorary Research Associate at the State Herbarium of SA.
 She started the Adelaide Fungal Studies Group in 2001 and runs workshops, gives talks and leads forays on a regular basis.

-President of Fungimap, Conservation and Biodiversity Subcommittee, FDU2 Working Group, Fungi Festival Brisbane 2014 Organising Committee
+President of Fungimap, Conservation and Biodiversity Subcommittee, FDU2 Working Group

 Tom was the founding Convenor of Fungimap in 1995.
 He has been President of Fungimap Inc. since 2005.
 Tom has also been an active member of various community natural history and conservation organisations, including a stint as President of the Field Naturalists Club of Victoria and several years as editor of Australasian Plant Conservation, published by the Australian Network for Plant Conservation.
 Tom is passionate about sharing knowledge and enthusiasm for fungi and has led numerous forays and workshops for Fungimap and other organisations.
 Tom is a Senior Mycologist at Royal Botanic Gardens Melbourne where his research focuses on the taxonomy, ecology and conservation of macrofungi.
 He maintains the national checklist of Australian fungi and has recently completed an interactive key to the genera of Australian agarics.
 One of Tom's favorite pastimes is puddling around in a rainforest during autumn looking at mushrooms.

-Vice-President of Fungimap Committee, Chair of Conservation and Biodiversity Subcommittee, Data and Images Subcommittee, FDU2 Working Group
+Fungimap Coordinator, Mycologist, Chair of Conservation and Biodiversity Subcommittee, FDU2 Working Group,

 Conservation and Biodiversity Subcommittee Member

-FDU2 Working Group, Fungi Festival Brisbane 2014 Organising Committee
+FDU2 Working Group, (Past Fungi Festival Brisbane 2014 Organising Committee)

 Richard has been involved in Fungimap since the first Conference in Denmark, WA in 2001.
 His passion for fungi was inspired by mycology lectures during his Science degree in Botany at the University of Tasmania in the early 1980s.
 He went on to complete further studies in fungal ecology, firstly in Tasmania then British Columbia, Canada.
 Richard is a senior research scientist with the Department of Parks and Wildlife, based in Manjimup, WA.
 His main areas of research concern forest management issues, including the impact and control of Armillaria root disease caused by Armillaria luteobubalina in regrowth forests and the effects of fire and timber harvesting on macrofungal communities in karri and jarrah forests.
 He is especially interested in the succession of macrofungal communities following fire and those species specifically adapted to cope with fire.
 Richard is also passionate about documenting the many undescribed species of native macrofungi and regularly conducts workshops and gives talks to community groups, including Fungimap, on the ecology of native forest fungi and survey techniques for fungi.